osgi/osgi.enroute.site/_tutorial/032-tutorial_microservice-jpa.md

     java -jar rest-app/target/rest-app.jar
 {: .shell }

-The REST service can be seen by pointing a browser to [http://localhost:8080/microservice/index.html](http://localhost:8080/microservice/index.html)
+The REST Service can be seen by pointing a browser to [http://localhost:8080/microservice/index.html](http://localhost:8080/microservice/index.html)

 Stop the application using Ctrl+C in the console.